Colin Finbow

 Colin Finbow (born 26 November 1940) is an English screenwriter and film director.

 Life and career

 He was studying at Ipswich College of Art and London's Goldsmiths College and made amateur films as a teenager.
-He submitted his first plays to radio and wrote for stage.
+He submitted his first plays to radio and wrote for the stage.

-Finbow also was as Head of English at the London's Forest Hill Comprehensine School.
-In 1981 was formed Children's Film Unit as a registered charity overseen by Colin Finbow.
+Finbow also was Head of English at London's Forest Hill Comprehensive School.
+In 1981 the Children's Film Unit was formed as a registered charity which he oversaw.
 It had begun life as the film studies department at Forest Hill School in South East London.